collapsed-stacks/startups/questions/962/should-i-allow-adult-content-to-be-hosted.md

 - posted by: [Alexander Temerev](https://stackexchange.com/users/27967/alexander-temerev) on 2014-10-15
 - score: 2

-<p>No. </p>
+No.

-<p>In my opinion, there is nothing wrong with adult content, and there is a place for it (a lot of it) in the Internet.
-However, adult hosting requires lots of things to plan and handle beforehand (abuse/complaints management, traffic planning, DDoS protection etc.) So it's better to leave it to specialized providers, and not mix with non-adult content.</p>
+In my opinion, there is nothing wrong with adult content, and there is a place for it (a lot of it) in the Internet.
+However, adult hosting requires lots of things to plan and handle beforehand (abuse/complaints management, traffic planning, DDoS protection etc.) So it's better to leave it to specialized providers, and not mix with non-adult content.

 ## Answer 965